-The Arctic environment and climate is a magnet of different types of scientific research.
-Some of these sciences you will know.
+The Arctic Research Programme uses many different types of scientific research.
+Some of these you will know.
 Others will be less familiar.

 Do a web search to find out more - but remember, not everything on the web is accurate!

 - atmospheric chemistry

 Scientists have found some amazing creatures living only 800 km from the North Pole.
 Watch the woolly bear caterpillar (BBC i-player) which lives only 800km from the North Pole.

 Scientists work at research stations or in the field.
 The Svalbard Archipelago in Northern Norway is home to the Ny-Alesund Arctic Research station, an international research community, established in 1991.

 Ny-Alesund is the UK's only long term presence in the Arctic and is the NERC Arctic Research Station (78° 56?
 N 12° E), operated and managed by the British Antarctic Survey, which is located in the research village of Ny-Ålesund on the Svalbard archipelago.
 The Station, established by the Natural Environment Research Council (NERC) in 1991, provides facilities and accommodation for researchers from UK universities, research institutes and other recognised organisations (and their international collaborators) wanting to carry out environmental research relevant to the NERC science remit.